Aphelexi/WRO24_FE_MCD/README.md

   ^Hooray, robot is nice and straight!
 ##  Obstacle Challenge strategy
-    im not gonn lie i dont think were finishing this
+    im not gonn lie i dont think were finishing this but here we go

 ##  Parts List
 update this from the google classroom